 The corpora quadrigemina (Latin for "quadruplet bodies") are the four colliculi, two inferior and two superior, that sit on the quadrigeminal plate on the posterior surface of the midbrain.

 The corpora quadrigemina are reflex centres involving vision and hearing:

 superior colliculi: involved i...

 The corpus callosum is the largest of the commissural fibres, linking the cerebral cortex of the left and right cerebral hemisphere.
-It is the largest fibre pathway in the brain.
+It is the largest white matter tract in the brain.

 located inferior to the cerebral cortices, and superior to the thalamus

 A useful mnemonic to remember the causes of corpus callosum hyperintensity is:

 I MADE A PHD